Ensure all light fixtures have working light bulbs

 Replace the air filter

-Make sure you replace the air filter prior to your inspection.
-As a seller you want to make sure your HVAC system is in top shape and one of the best ways to ensure your HVAC system is working properly is to replace the filter.
+As the seller, you want to make sure you replace the air filter prior to your inspection.
+Also as s a seller you want to make sure your HVAC system is in top shape and one of the best ways to ensure your HVAC system is working properly is to replace the filter.

 Install 6′ downspout extensions